Our Modern Slavery Transparency Statement 2017-18

 Post Office is the UK’s largest retail network and the largest financial services chain in the UK with more branches than all of the UK’s banks and building societies put together.
 We have provided services for more than 370 years and currently supply more than 170 products and services (mails & retail; financial services; governments services; and telephony) from a Network of more than 11,500 Post Office branches nationwide.

-Post Office directly manages currently over 300 of the Network branches.
+Post Office directly manages around 2% of the Network branches.
 The remainder of the branches are managed on an agency basis by Postmasters and multiple partners.

 Our supply chains